• Skip to primary navigation

 • ×

-Home » Desserts » Berry Crostata Recipe: Perfect Summer Dessert
+Home » Desserts » Berry Crostata Recipe: The Best Italian Dessert

-A colorful crostata made with strawberries, blackberries and blueberries.
+A colorful crostata made with strawberries, raspberries and blueberries.

 A very colorful berry crostata on a silver serving tray.

-Let me begin by saying that this is a great recipe to showcase the wonderful small fruits available at your farmers’ market during the berry season this summer.
+Let me start by saying that this is an excellent way to showcase those wonderful small fruits available at your farmers’ market during the summer berry season.

-The berry crostata on a silver serving platter decorated with fresh mint leaves.
+The berry crostata on a wooden board surrounded by fresh berries.

 What’s the difference between galette, crostata and a tart?

-In case you are wondering, galette and crostata are interchangeable terms when making reference to this rustic dessert.
+In case you are wondering, galette and crostata are interchangeable terms when referring to this rustic dessert.
 One is the French term and the latter is Italian.

-A tart, on the other hand, has a particular shape, whether round, rectangular or square.
-It is baked in a pan with a removable bottom so that when unmolded, the pretty fluted sides are showcased.
+On the other hand, a tart has a particular shape, whether round, rectangular or square.
+It is baked in a pan with a removable bottom so that the pretty fluted sides are showcased when unmolded.
 Here is an example of an Asparagus Ricotta Tart made with a polenta crust.

 Let me show you how easy it is to make the “best ever” crostata or if you prefer this berry galette!